Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 For example, the call in the Lit shader has been updated to:
 `float4 preLD = SampleEnv(lightLoopContext, lightData.envIndex, R, PerceptualRoughnessToMipmapLevel(preLightData.iblPerceptualRoughness) * lightData.roughReflections, lightData.rangeCompressionFactorCompensation, posInput.positionNDC);`

+From 10.x, a new pass ScenePickingPass have been added to all the shader and master node to allow the editor to correctly handle the picking with tesselated objects and backfaced objects.

 ## Raytracing

 From Unity 2020.2, the Raytracing Node in shader graph now apply the raytraced path (previously low path) to all raytraced effects but path tracing.